beginning of content

 Porcelain

-Porcelain (ceramic) veneers are custom made for you in a dental laboratory.
+Porcelain (ceramic) veneers are custom made for you in a dental laboratory or in a specialised CEREC machine at your dental professional's surgery.

-The number of appointments you will need to get veneers will depend on whether your dentist or dental practitioner has the right scanning and production equipment.
+The number of appointments you will need to get veneers will depend on whether your dental professional has the right scanning and production equipment.

-Your dentist or dental practitioner will make a copy of your tooth or teeth.
+Your dental professional will make a copy of your tooth or teeth.

 This can be done by: